Green Dream House

 3rd generation prototype - site specific art installation - designed & built in Bonymaen

-Prototype PETG joints and test waterproof membrane.
+Prototype PETG joints and test the waterproof membrane.

 The Green Dream House is a branded and original product from Bonymaen.